sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 ### `addon`

-This option allows you to set the Addons.
+This option allows you to set the [predefined addons](https://github.com/danmar/cppcheck/tree/master/addons).
 For example:

 ```yaml
 linter: